m-lab/ndt-cloud/spec/ndt7-protocol.md

 MAY send measurement messages to the server.
 Likewise, during the upload subtest, a server MAY send measurement messages to the client.

+A measurement message flowing in the same direction of a binary message is an in-flow measurement message.
+Measurement messages following in the opposite direction are counterflow messages.
+That is, during a download subtest, measurement messages sent by the server are in flow; those sent by the client are counterflow.

 Textual messages MUST NOT be sent more frequently than every 250 ms. This is to avoid generating too much JSON processing load on the receiver.
 A party that receives more than a textual measurement message every 250 ms MAY choose to close the WebSocket connection immediately.

+The specification of a measurement message is such that a textual message could contain zero or more measurements.
+No measurement message SHOULD contain zero measurements.
+Counterflow measurement messages MUST contain exactly one measurement, to avoid creating too much network load in the counterflow direction.
+In flow measurement messages MAY contain more than a single measurement, if the measuring party wishes to batch several of them into a single message.

 The expected transfer time of each subtest is ten seconds (unless BBR is used, in which case it may be shorter, as explained below).
 The sender